-- The process view shows the process data only if the process data recording procedure is configured. - The log is only displayed in the process view if the method for logging changes to data is configured and the logged in user has at least viewing permissions for the Dialogwatch\, DialogProcess\, and QBMWatchOperationSummary tables. - To open the process view in the Manager, users need the Option to show process information (Common\ProcessView) program function.
+- The process view shows the process data only if the process data recording procedure is configured. - The log is only displayed in the process view if the method for logging changes to data is configured and the logged in user has at least viewing permissions for the Dialogwatch\, DialogProcess\, and QBMWatchOperationSummary tables. - To open the process view in the Manager, users require the Common\ProcessView program function.